oliviamiller/Berry-IMU/README.md

 ## Troubleshooting

-To troubleshoot if you encounter an `OSError: 5`, check your I2C connection.
+If you encounter an `OSError: 5`, check your I2C connection.
 Ensure your wiring is correct and that the `i2cdetect` command successfully detects the device's I2C addresses.